Skip to main content

 Open

-In May 2023, VA stated that cognizant VHA offices are exploring next steps for addressing this recommendation.
-VA anticipates addressing the recommendation by December 2023.
+In February 2024, VA stated that cognizant VHA offices are exploring next steps for addressing this recommendation.
+VA anticipates addressing the recommendation in 2024.

 Veterans Health Administration The Under Secretary for Health should ensure that the Office of Mental Health and Suicide Prevention comprehensively evaluate and implement strategies to help mitigate staffing challenges that affect VHA facilities' abilities to integrate mental health care within primary care settings.
 (Recommendation 2)